OCHA-DAP/hdx-python-api/README.md

 ## Getting Started
 ### Creating the API Key File

-The first task is to create an API key file.
+If you just want to read data from HDX, then an API key is not necessary and you can ignore the 7 steps below.
+However, if you want to write data to HDX, then you need to register on the website to obtain an API key and then create an API key file.
 By default this is assumed to be called `.hdxkey` and is located in the current user's home directory `~`.
 Assuming you are using a desktop browser, the API key is obtained by:

 1. Browse to the [HDX website](https://data.humdata.org/)
 2. Left click on LOG IN in the top right of the web page if not logged in and log in